TezBaker/Bakers-Dozen/README.md

 # Bakers-Dozen
 Useful Tools for Bakers

-## Make multiple payments script - makePayments.sh
+## Make multiple payments - makePayments.sh
 To use the expect payment script create a payment.txt in the same directory of the script file of node payments for example:

 payment.txt file example